San Guillermo: Economy

+The topography of San Guillermo dictates its specific economic activities and structural land use patterns.
+The local government reports that the municipality covers a total land area of 45,370 hectares characterized largely by a mountainous, hilly, and rugged landscape.
+This specific slope classification supports the planting of various fruit-bearing trees and facilitates organized ranching activities across the terrain.
+The municipal administration identifies the local forested areas as accessible sources of timber, rattan, and bamboo.
+Commercial timber production and agro-forestry form a core component of the local livelihood, generating revenue for both the municipality and individual laborers.
+Geographic constraints and inadequate infrastructure routinely affect economic movement within the territory.
+The presence of underdeveloped roads and bridges complicates the ability of farmers in rural barangays to transport their harvested goods to centralized market centers.
+Improving these farm-to-market road networks remains a target for local government development in order to facilitate the steady trade of agricultural and forest products.
+The terrain, while providing natural resources, necessitates continued infrastructure funding to maintain economic stability.

 Government

 Local government

 As a municipality in the Province of Isabela, government officials at the provincial and municipal levels are voted by the town.
 The provincial government has political jurisdiction over most local transactions of the municipal government.

 The Municipality of San Guillermo is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the municipal councilors are elected directly through elections held every three years.

 Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
 The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
 All officials are also elected every three years.